Full course description

 About This Course

 The process of analyzing a family health history for patient risk assessment and management is complex.
 It involves multiple data points, including family history and personal history risk factors.
-In this course, you will analyze family histories and classify the patients' risk into average, increased (or moderate), or high risk for cancer.
+In this course, you will analyze family histories and classify the patients' risk to average, increased (or moderate), or high risk for cancer.

 Already enrolled?
 Access the course directly here.